 AZoM speaks to Dr Chris Blomfield about the history and future of Kratos analytical a leading surface analysis company and how the important their user meetings are.
-Who are Kratos and what do you do?

 The surface analysis business of Kratos Analytical has been established for nearly 50 years.
 In 1969 we launched the first commercial XPS instrument, the ES100, and since then we have evolved the product range from the ES range to the XSAM range and currently the AXIS range of instruments.
 In 1989 Kratos was purchased by the Shimadzu Corporation, which allowed us to do a lot more investment and development in our long-term goals.
 This has led to us bringing to market products such as our magnetic lens and coaxial charge compensation system.
 We have the spherical mirror analyser too and all of these are key components for our current technology.
 Latterly we have developed a gas cluster ion source, once again showing our consistent history of evolving our product to meet market needs and even leading our market.